When it comes to financial security, two questions tend to dominate the thoughts of retirees:

 - Am I going to run out of money one day?

 When the answers to these questions are uncertain, it can lead to frugality and caution, which then impacts the quality of that retiree’s life.

-This was certainly the case for Grace, a retiree living in Perth, when she first came to see us at the age of 72 with a Zurich Super Fund, a GESB West State and Gold State account.
+This was certainly the case for Grace, a retiree living in Perth when she first came to see us at the age of 72 with a Zurich Super Fund, a GESB West State and Gold State account.

 She’d been retired and living on a pension for eight years and felt quite paralysed when it came to making decisions.
-She was particularly wary of spending little bits of extra money that could make her life more comfortable so lived very frugally.
+She was particularly wary of spending little bits of extra money that could make her life more comfortable and lived very frugally.

 - She was paying more than $4000 in tax each year when shouldn’t have been paying any (her super was in a 15% tax environment when it could have been in a zero-tax environment)

 - She was paying higher administration and management fees (more modern and competitive funds charge lower fees)